octobusjs/octobus/docs/1 - Intro.md

 Now he just needs to replace all existing calls with his wrapping service.

-But there's more than that.
-The cost and impressions can't be negative numbers, while the impressions number has to be a natural number.
+But there's more to it.
+The cost and impressions can't be negative numbers and the returned result has to be a number.
-But... he already worked hard on replacing the initial cpm calls with its previous version.

-Let's see how octobus can help him in this case.
+Let's see how we can mitigate all these issues with octobus.

 First we need a MessageBus instance, which will act as a central dispatcher of the messages we're about to send.